Loyalty marketing: History

-Retail Merchandising
+Retail merchandising

 Premiums

 Premiums are items that a retail customer can receive by redeeming proofs of purchase from a specific product or store.
 This was one of the first loyalty marketing programs.

-Early Premium Programs
+Early premium programs

 In 1793, a U.S. merchant started giving out copper tokens which could be collected by the consumer and exchanged for items in the store.
 This would be the first modern example of a loyalty marketing program, however, it is unclear whether these tokens were given out with the intended purpose of creating a loyalty program or simply to combat the coin shortage that existed during that time.
 The practice caught on and was used by many merchants throughout the 19th century.
 Sweet Home laundry soap, a product of the B. A. Babbit Company, came with certificates that could be collected and redeemed for color lithographs.
 Beginning in 1872, the Grand Union Tea Company gave tickets to customers that could be exchanged for merchandise in the company catalog of Grand Union stores.
 The company advertised this practice as "giving presents with our goods."

-Trading Stamps
+Trading stamps

 The first trading stamps were introduced in 1891, the Blue Stamp Trading System, where stamps affixed to booklets could be redeemed for store products.
 The Sperry and Hutchinson Company, started in 1896 in Jackson, Michigan, was the first third-party provider of trading stamps for various companies, including dry goods dealers, gas stations and later supermarkets.
 S&H Green Stamps, as the company was commonly called, opened its first redemption center in 1897.
 Customers could take their filled booklets of "green stamps" and redeem them for household products, kitchen items, and personal items.
 When the G.I.s returned from World War II the trading stamps business took off when numerous third-party companies created their own trading stamp programs to offer to supermarkets and other retailers.